brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 };
 ```
 ![Function](../img/function2.jpg)

+Now lets test the function by passing in a search document.
+Click the console tab at the bottom left.
+At the bottom of the console after the comment section is a method called export.
+Cut and paste the following export function below that passes in a search document.
 ```js
 exports({"customer.email": "div@me.it"})
 ```

+Press the Run button in the upper right and view the returned document in the results tab.

 ![Function](../img/function3.jpg)

 We are no longer limited to searching for any one particular field.
 Lets find a customer by store location age and gender.